andreic-ensemble/doctest/documentation/getting_started/configmapyaml.md

+---
+title: configmap
+description: configmap
+---

 # Overview
 Sections in the configmap.yaml file to customize:
 <br>

-{==Note – Do not use “TABS” for spacing in the .yaml file.
-Use the space bar to indent as needed.==}
+<mark>Note – Do not use “TABS” for spacing in the .yaml file.
+Use the space bar to indent as needed.</mark>

 # ZooKeeper Service
 Your ZooKeeper Service as described in the ZooKeeper yaml file.